-The PinePhone specs, features and design are all tailored towards meeting a super low $149 price point.
+All of the PinePhone specs, features and design are tailored towards meeting super low $149 price point.

-Pitching as a cheap alternative to Android and iOS devices, the PinePhone is targeted squarely at Linux enthusiasts and developers who’ll appreciate the use of privacy-minded open source software and physical hardware kill switches.
+While it may be seen as a cheap alternative to Android and iOS devices, the PinePhone markets itself more towards Linux enthusiasts and software developers, users who will appreciate the combination of privacy-minded open source software and physical hardware kill switches.

-But let’s be totally clear here: the Pinephone isn’t going to one-up Samsung’s latest handset nor rival flagship devices from other Android OEMs.
-It’s ambitions are more humble: provide a reliable, open, and hackable (even potentially upgradeable) smartphone platform that’s powered by the Linux kernel.
+The Pinephone isn’t out to one-up Samsung’s latest handset nor is it going to rival flagship devices from other Android OEMs.
+Its ambitions are more humble: provide a reliable, open, and hackable (and possibly upgradeable) smartphone platform powered by the mainline Linux kernel.

-For more info on the phone, including when you can expect to buy it, the carriers it will be support, and the sort of software it will run, read on!
+For more info on this promising Linux phone, including when you can buy it, which carriers it will be support, and the sort of software it will run, read on!

 PinePhone Release Date & Price

-There is no specific release date as of writing — it will be ready when it’s ready — but Pine64, the company making it, expect it to launch in the summer of 2020.
+While there is no specific release date as of writing — it will be ready when it’s ready — Pine64, the company making it say they expect it to launch sometimes in the summer of 2020.

 PinePhone Brave Heart Edition